mxyzpt1k/advent-of-code/2024/README.md

 Oddly enough, a bug in my part one code turned out to be the solution for part two.
 I noticed when the ratings described for the larger example in part two matched some of debuging output.

+## Monday, December 9

+I struggled to get a Scheme version to work in part one, then went to bed tired and a little frustrated after a couple false starts for part two.
+In the morning, I turned to Ruby instead, and banged out a solution fairly quickly.
+It's easier to read too.